Introduction

 What Are Laravel Workers?

-Laravel workers are background processes that handle tasks outside of the normal request-response cycle.
-They listen to a queue for new jobs and process them asynchronously.
-This is especially useful for tasks that take a long time to execute, such as sending emails, processing images, or interacting with external APIs.
+Laravel workers are background processes that listen to a queue for new jobs and process them asynchronously.
+This is especially valuable for tasks that take significant time to execute, such as sending emails, processing images, generating reports, or interacting with external APIs.

 Common Use Cases